barchewbacca/openapi-merge/README.md

 | --- | --- | --- |
 | `token` | `GITHUB_TOKEN` (`repo` and `workflow` should be scoped) [Personal Access Token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token). |  |
 | `path` | Path to the `openapi-merge.json` file that contain list of the openapi links of different repositories. | root `.` |
+| `filename` | Name of the json file that contains the links to the API specifications

 **Note**: The token must have access to the all listed repositories in the input array of the `openapi-merge.json` if they are private with a minimum read permission.